meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/release-notes/2023/major/miscellaneous.rst

 """""""""""""""""""""""""""""""""""""""""""""""""

 The friction metric now uses data from all walkers sharing the bias.
-In the AWH friction output the local output as well as the shared output is written.
-The local output can be used for statistical analyses.
+In the AWH output only the shared friction output is written.

 :issue:`3842`